quintel/etsource/README.md

 #### Before Committing...

-After editing documents by hand, you should run the Tome validation to ensure that you did not introduce any illegal changes:
+After editing documents by hand, you should run the Atlas validation to ensure that you did not introduce any illegal changes:

 ```
-$ cd ~/code/tome
+$ cd ~/code/atlas
 $ rake validate[../etsource/data]
 OK
 ```